bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 ~ $ git commit -m "first commit"
 ```

-Push it to the remote branch.
+Push your files that you have added or modified into the remote branch.
  ```shell
 ~ $ git remote add origin https://github.com/semih/github-demo.git
 ~ $ git push -u origin master